Yask00/JavaScript/Typescript/W3S/ReadMe.md

 * Class members also be given special modifiers which affect visibility.
     * `public` - (default) allows access to the class member from anywhere
     * `private` - only allows access to the class member from within the class
-    * `protected` - allows access to the class member from itself and any classes that inherit it, which is covered in the inheritance section below
+    * `protected` - allows access to the class member from itself and any classes that inherit it, which is covered in the inheritance section below.
-    Similar to arrays, the `readonly` keyword can prevent class members from being changed.
+    * Similar to arrays, the `readonly` keyword can prevent class members from being changed.
-    `Interfaces` (covered here) can be used to define the type a class must follow through the `implements` keyword.
+    `Interfaces` can be used to define the type a class must follow through the `implements` keyword.
     ```ts
     interface Shape {
         getArea: () => number;
     }

     class Rectangle implements Shape {